dapplets/tipping-dapplet/README.md

 Every click on the button increases the total donation by 0.05 NEAR.
 The transaction has a delay, which allows you to click several times to increase the donation.
 You can try sending yourself some tokens to see how it works.

 Choose one of your own tweets, and donate a few tokens to yourself.
-When you do this, a page will open:
+When you do this, a wallet page will open:

 ![image](/assets/21.jpg)

 Click **Allow** and the tokens will be sent.
 The counter will increase by the number of tokens you have donated.
 The maximum amount you can donate in one transaction is equal to 1 token.
 The maximum per one tweet - 10 tokens.